Simonlee711/Simonlee711.github.io/_pages/about.md

 Outside academics, I am widely interested in a few things.
 First and foremost is photography.
 I enjoy photography so much that I gave my hobby its own tab [here](https://simonlee711.github.io/photos/).
 Photography has been my escape and a way to document my hectic young life.
 With everything going by so quickly, I forget every little thing that has happened.
 However, photography has been a way to capture the moment and gives me a chance to relive it again.

+I have also been widely interested in traveling.
+Before working at Celsius, I had the privelage of living in Europe, attending EPFL and during I spent a lot of my free time traveling.
-I have also been widely interested in traveling ever since moving to Europe.
-A lot of my freedom, I think, was deprived during COVID-19, like many people.
-Since then, I have only wanted to regain some of the years I lost in college ("the best time of our lives") by doing ambitious things (safely)!
+During COVID-19, I think a lot of freedom was deprived especially during my golden college years.
+Since then, I have only wanted to regain some of the years I lost by doing ambitious trips (safely)!
 Since many neighboring big countries surround Switzerland, it has been accessible to travel.
 Also, Western Europe is central in reaching the USA, Africa, and Asia and I wish to take advantage of traveling to some of these areas when I have holiday breaks.
 Experiencing brand-new cultures has been widely rewarding because you are exposed to new ideas and experiences.
 Though California is pretty multicultural, nothing compares to the experiences spent inside another country.

 Lastly is just helping people.
 Throughout my whole life, helping people has been one of the most rewarding experiences that I have ever felt.
-It is something I value and has widely become the reason I wanted to pursue biomedical-type work.
+It is something I value and has widely become the reason I pursued the biotech industry rather than standard tech.
 There was a time in my life when I was very ill with an autoimmune condition, and I spent a lot of my time being helped by others because there was not much I could do with my frail body.
 So life comes at you full circle.
-I plan to dedicate my time if time allows to hopefully go volunteer in Africa with a humanitarian group (UNICEF, etc.) during my breaks.
-This experience would allow me to knock out two of my interests and let me travel as well!
+I plan to dedicate my time if time allows to hopefully go volunteer with humanitarian groups (UNICEF, etc.) whenever time allots.
 I look forward to using my time to help those who are in need.

 ---